CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/introduction.md

 ## `Intended Audience`

-This document is dedicated to technical teams (system administrators, developers, etc.) of systems connected or to be connected to the GIREVE’s platform through OCPI.
+This document is dedicated to technical teams (system administrators, developers, etc.) of systems connected or to be connected to the Gireve’s platform through OCPI.

 This document also covers some operational requirements that must be considered when implementing the OCPI 2.1.1 protocol.